-In the electrical machine design, economical factors, limits related to motor materials, requirements related to standards, and other special factors that have effects on the design are taken into consideration [10].
+In the electrical machine design, economical factors, limits related to motor materials, requirements related to standards, and other special factors that have an effect on the design are taken into consideration [10].

 In industry, the cost of an electrical machine has generally great importance.
-Technical and economical limits related with materials such as thickness and magnetic saturation values of steel laminations, the size and type of conductor and dielectric materials directly affect the size and performance of electrical machines by determining the maximum flux density values, losses, efficiency and the weight.
+Technical and economical limits related with materials such as thickness and magnetic saturation value of steel lamination, size and type of conductor material and dielectric material directly influence size and performance of electrical machines by determining the maximum flux density values, losses, efficiency and the weight.

-The electrical machine should be designed, manufactured and tested depending on international standards such as IEEE, IEC, NEMA [11-13].
+The electrical machine should be designed, tested and manufactured depending on international standards such as IEEE, IEC, NEMA [11-13].
 On the other hand, there may be special conditions for the electrical machine.
 For example, the electrical machine can be used in the environment having extreme temperature conditions.
 In this case, these requirements must be considered specially in the design process.